TaitoUnited/taito-cli/docs/manual/03-usage.md

 ### The basics

 Taito-cli is configured with a `taito-config.sh` file placed at your project root directory.
 You can execute taito commands anywhere in the project directory hierarchy, that is, at the project root directory or any of its subdirectories.
-If you are not located inside a project directory, only global taito-cli plugins are enabled and therefore only a small subset of taito commands are enabled.
+When you are not located inside a project directory, only global taito-cli plugins are enabled and therefore only a small subset of taito commands are enabled.

 Run `taito -h` to show a list of all predefined commands of taito-cli and additional custom commands provided by currently enabled plugins.
 Run `taito COMMAND -h` to search for a command help; try for example `taito db -h`, `taito vc feat -h` or `taito env -h`.
-Write `taito ` and hit tab, and you'll get autocompletion for taito-cli commands, if you installed the autocompletion support.
+Write `taito ` and hit tab, and you'll get autocompletion for taito-cli commands, if you have installed the autocompletion support.

 Some of the plugins require authentication.
 If you encounter a connection or authorization error, run `taito --auth:ENV` inside a project directory to authenticate in the context of a project environment (for example `taito --auth:dev`).
 Note that your credentials are saved on the taito-cli container image, as you don't need them lying on your host file system anymore.